arpane4c5/ArpanSampleJCloudant/InstallationInstructions.md

 Refer [this](https://console.ng.bluemix.net/docs/manageapps/eclipsetools/eclipsetools.html#eclipsetools)

-## Local Web server for JSP developers:
+## Local Web server for JSP developers (Skip this as well):
 Goto [link](https://developer.ibm.com/wasdev/downloads/) and either download WebSphere Liberty inside Eclipse or download the runtime externally and integrate in Eclipse as shown [here](https://developer.ibm.com/wasdev/docs/developing-applications-wdt-liberty-profile/)

 For an more detailed description, it is recommended that you follow the Bluemix Essentials course, which has an additional advantage of obtaining a certification badge.
 This course will show you how you can start working on a NodeJS application along with Cloudant-NoSQL-DB.

 **Note**: WebSphere Liberty Tools plugin can be used to set up remote servers with the Bluemix Server instance, but there was a problem in plugin download for Eclipse Neon.
-For older versions of Eclipse, it might work but I haven't tried.

 **Steps:**

-Add a Bluemix Server to Eclipse
-Goto Window -> Preferences -> Server -> Runtime Env -> Add.. -> IBM -> Bluemix Runtime -> Enter Credentials -> Choose eu-gb URL -> Validate -> Finish
+Add a Bluemix Server to Eclipse (Skip these steps as well) Goto Window -> Preferences -> Server -> Runtime Env -> Add.. -> IBM -> Bluemix Runtime -> Enter Credentials -> Choose eu-gb URL -> Validate -> Finish

 Add a Local WebSphere Liberty (or for any other 3rd party webserver like Tomcat, JBoss etc.)